AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 >
 >For the sake of simplicity, the CUG abbreviation will be used throughout this documentation.

-The goal of the new implementation is to cover existing functionality where needed while at the same time addressing problems and design limitations from tolder versions.
+The goal of the new implementation is to cover existing functionality where needed while at the same time addressing problems and design limitations from older versions.
 The result is a new CUG design with the following characteristics:

 * Clear separation of authentication and authorization elements, which can be used individually or in combination;
 * Dedicated authorization model to reflect the restricted read access at the configured CUG trees without interfering with other access control setup and permission requirements;